 Once the Clinic has received your referral you will be contacted for a surgical screening appointment with one of our team of orthopaedic surgeons.
-The goal is to meet with you within 6 - 8 weeks of receiving your completed referral.
 The surgeon will conduct a brief review of your history and Xrays to determine your eligibility for surgery.
 At this meeting you will also meet other members of the Clinical Care Team who will assist you during your surgical experience.
 You will have opportunities to attend group education sessions, surgical optimization classes and a case lead who is dedicated to your personal care.

 The interdisciplinary team at the Chinook Bone and Joint Clinic is committed to providing you with all of the tools and information that will help you have a successful surgery and recovery.
 Our educated team of health professionals will offer sessions on: